kmcgillivray/a-web-pattern-language/page/A fantastic map of the web.md

 ## Toward pattern languages: Digital spaces that live echo physical spaces that live

+Indieweb nostalgia and cozyweb retreat are both responses to the same idea: that the web is worth saving, defending, and growing.
+Each stance on its own is incomplete, but together they are part of the overall fabric of the web.
 Sharing vision of a healthy, living, diverse future for the web, and how it might emerge—introducing pattern languages.